DzenanJupic/rustube/README.md

 > **Note**: Currently, `rustube-cli` still requires a nightly compiler.
 This, as well as the commands, the flags, and
 > the output, will likely change over time.

-> **Note**: Due to some changes in the YouTube API the `0.2.*` releases probaply don't work any more in most cases.
-> Therefore it's recommended to pick the latest `0.3.0-beta.*` release.
-You can download beta versions using
-> `cargo install --version "0.3.0-beta.<LATEST_VERSION>" rustube-cli`.

 `rustube` comes with a CLI, `rustube-cli`, so you can download your favorite YouTube videos without having to write a single line of code.

-To install it, simply run run
+To install it, simply run

 ```
 cargo +nightly install rustube-cli